tommasorigon/logisticVB/em_logistic_tutorial.md

 ![](https://raw.githubusercontent.com/tommasorigon/logisticVB/master/img/EM_vs_MM.png)

-As apparent from the plot figure, the MM algorithm reach converges more slowly compared to the EM, although both eventually reach the maximum likelihood estimate.
+As is clear from the above figure, the MM algorithm converges more slowly compared to the EM, although both eventually reach the maximum likelihood estimate.
 This result confirms again **Proposition 1** in the article.